What kinds of spiders can you find in Alberta?

 Many people are terrified of spiders and find them extremely creepy.
 This is unfortunate because they are incredibly interesting creatures and crucial to our environment!
 Luckily, most spiders are harmless, and they control the insect population.

-Today, you are going to learn about 17 spiders that live in Alberta.
+Today, you will learn about the most common spiders that live in Alberta.

 #2.
 Cellar Spider